Safari users if you experience issues with booking, please see help & assistance

 The Norwegian Ibsen Company

-The Norwegian Ibsen Company last performed at The Coronet Theatre in February 2022 with When We Dead Awaken, following sell-out productions of The Lady From The Sea in 2019 and Little Eyolf in 2018.
+The Norwegian Ibsen Company last performed at The Coronet Theatre in February 2022 with When We Dead Awaken, following their sell-out production of The Lady From The Sea in 2019.

 Ibsen is the most performed dramatist in the world after William Shakespeare.
 However Norway did not have a professional Ibsen Company until ten years ago, when one of Norway’s leading actors, Kåre Conradi, founded the Norwegian Ibsen Company.
-Its aim is, by producing Ibsen’s work in both Norwegian and English, to create a theatrical bridge with the rest of the world and Ibsen’s homeland.
+The company’s goal is to communicate Ibsen’s stories with conviction and power, using the country’s leading artists to create a theatrical bridge with the rest of the world and Ibsen’s homeland.